 United States citizens are required to pay taxes on their worldwide income.
-But those who live overseas at least 330 days of the year qualify for a Foreign Earned Income Exclusion which is $100,800 per person for 2015 tax returns.
-So that means that a couple living in Panama can deduct a $201,600 of income off their income tax return.
-Keep in mind that “income” is what that is left over after all expenses and deductions so you can actually earn much more than $201,600 and still owe no taxes.
+But those who live overseas at least 330 days of the year qualify for a Foreign Earned Income Exclusion which is $103,900 per person for 2018 tax returns (filed in 2019).
+So that means that a couple living in Panama can deduct a $207,800 of income off their income tax return.
+Keep in mind that “income” is what that is left over after all expenses and deductions so you can actually earn much more than $207,800 and still owe no taxes.
 You do still have to report the income but you will not owe taxes on the income if it qualifies for the Foreign Earned Income Exclusion.
 For many that means they will own ZERO Taxes.

 If the income is paid by a US corporation, you will still owe Social Security and possibly self-employment taxes.
 So it is best to be paid by an offshore corporation.
 You could have your US company hire your offshore company to do the work, then your offshore company pays you.
 Or, if you are self-employed, it is best to be paid by your own offshore entity.

-In Panama, you will not owe any taxes to Panama unless you are selling a product or service in Panama.
+In Panama, you will not owe any taxes to Panama unless you are selling a product or service IN Panama.
 Many people have online companies in Panama.
-They sell products or services in the United States or Europe so they owe no taxes in Panama.
-There are many business opportunities in Panama.
+Get my free book about how to Fund Your Freedom Overseas, which includes examples of online businesses like selling products on Amazon.
+If you are not selling products in Panama, you will owe no taxes in Panama.
 Even if you do owe taxes in Panama, they are much less than you would pay in the United States.
-And remember, most real estate has a 20-year property tax exemption in Panama. (no property taxes)

 Yes!
 It is possible to live a tax free life in Panama.